 Professional quality Kathak ghungroo are available through our institution, and upon receiving the ghungroo, students are encouraged to formally honour the wearing of them in a special ceremony that is open to family and friends.

-If M-DO/KathakToronto must cancel a class due to weather and/or space permit cancellation, staff will update the message on the office main phone line.
+If M-DO/KathakToronto must cancel a class due to weather and/or space permit cancellation, we will the students through their Whats App class group, and email.
 Please see our policy posted under Inclement Weather in the ‘class’ section of our website.
-If a teacher is ill, staff will directly email each student.
+If a teacher is ill, we will directly Whats App each class group.
 These classes will be credited to the student.

 M-DO/KathakToronto presents the annual student recital Traditions Alive, where all students get a chance to perform in a professional setting.
 We present these recitals each December.
 These performances offer students the opportunity to build important life skills such as planning, preparation, team building and execution in a community environment.
 The performances are geared to give the student a deep sense of pride and accomplishment.
 WE ARE IN PROCESS OF DEVELOPING AN ON-LINE RECITAL FOR DECEMBER 2020.